A DC motor is an electrical machine that converts electrical energy into mechanical energy.

 The direction of this force is given by Fleming’s left-hand rule and magnitude is given by;

-According to Flemings left-hand rule when an electric current passes through a coil in a magnetic field, the magnetic force produces a torque which turns the DC motor.
+According to Fleming’s left-hand rule when an electric current passes through a coil in a magnetic field, the magnetic force produces a torque that turns the DC motor.